playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-shared-component-logic/index.md

 For example, let's say that you have some component code that detects the current window size.
 While this might seem like a simple problem at first, it requires you to:

 - Get the initial window size and share that data with the component
-- Add and cleanup event listeners for when the user resizes their browser window
+- Add and clean up event listeners for when the user resizes their browser window
-- Compose the window sizing logic inside other shared logic, such as a `onlyShowOnMobile` boolean
+- Compose the window sizing logic inside other shared logic, such as an `onlyShowOnMobile` boolean

-The method how this logic is shared between components differs from framework to framework.
+The method of how this logic is shared between components differs from framework to framework.

 | Framework | Method Of Logic Sharing |
 | --------- | ----------------------- |